xiaosihuang003/recommender_systems_project_work/README.md

 | **SDAA**        | **0.791**         | **0.344**         | **0.736**         |

 **Summary:**
-- SDAA maintains same satisfaction as Average
-- SDAA reduces disagreement by 1.7%
+- SDAA maintains same satisfaction as Average and reduces disagreement by 1.7%
-- SDAA achieves 1.8% higher reward
-- SDAA maintains highest reward across all rounds
+- SDAA achieves 1.8% higher reward and maintains highest reward across all rounds.

 ## References